JacobHA/JacobHA.github.io/index.markdown

 </div>
 <h2>Recent Announcements</h2>

 - Mar.
 4-8, 2024: I'll be attending the annual [APS March Meeting][aps24-link] to share our work on deep average-reward RL algorithms developed from our work in [PRR][prr-link].
+You can find the slides for that talk [here][aps24-slides].

 - Jan.
 22, 2024: I've started a deep learning class, free for anyone to attend (pizza and drinks included!), with minimal prerequisites.
 See [here][linkedin-class] and [here][deep-repo] for more details.
 I'm excited to share my enthusiasm about the deep learning (and particularly deep RL) revolution.